Blue-Winged Olives

 Ephemerella lacustris).
 Since all three are considered variations of the same species, they have been combined into

 excrucians, being the original name for the type species reported as far back as the Civil War.
-Speculation had simmered for some time that the stillwater loving
+Angler speculation had simmered for some time that the stillwater loving

-Ephemerella lacustris was much more widespread, inhabiting more water types then previously thought and could account for many sulfurish Ephemerellids found in locations throughout the West.
-With the revisions, this discussion is now mute.
+Ephemerella lacustris was much more widespread, inhabiting more water types then previously thought and could account for many large sulfurish ephemerellids found in still to very slow water locations throughout the West.
+With the revisions, this discussion is now moot.

 Ephemerella excrucians variability in appearance, habitat preferences, and wide geographical distribution are cause for angler confusion with the changes in classification.
-One could fish a hatch of creamy 18's on a Calfornia tailwater, an olivaceous 16 on an Idaho freestone, a sulfur 14 on a Yellowstone lake, and a little Red Quill on a small stream in Wisconsin, yet all are the same species.
+They can be pale yellow 18's on a large Oregon river, creamy orange 14's on western lakes and feeder streams, large olive green on CA spring creeks as well as tiny sulfur ones in many Western watersheds.
+Then there's the little Red Quill on small streams in Wisconsin.
+Yet, all are the same species.